uwrit/cladcloud/README.md

-Alpine Images the CLAD geocoder cloud.
+Alpine Images for the CLAD geocoder cloud.